Interconnecting Batteries for Battery Bank

 The Problem

-Because of the small amount of resistance in the cable used to interconnect the batteries, and from the connection between the cable and the battery posts, the battery closest to the installation is charged the most, discharged the most, and worked harder, whereas the battery furthest from the installation is charged the least, discharged the least, and worked the least.
+Because of the small amount of resistance in the cable used to interconnect the batteries and from the connection between the cable and the battery posts, the battery closest to the installation is charged the most, discharged the most, and worked hardest, whereas the battery furthest from the installation is charged the least, discharged the least, and worked the least.

 The Reason